FAQs

 We know that you have questions about The Therapy Network and physical therapy.
 Please find this list of Frequently Asked Questions (FAQs) to help guide your way!

-1. How can I get into a physical therapy program?
+1. How can I get into a physical therapy program, and what is DIRECT ACCESS?

 There are 2 ways to begin your physical therapy: